galasa-dev/galasa.dev/src/markdown-pages/docs/managers/github-manager.md

 regex = "HttpServerErrorException")
 ```

 If the failing exception does not match the regex, the test has failed for a different or unknown reason.
-If no Regex is provided in the annotation, any failing exception is accepted.
+If no regex is provided in the annotation, any failing exception is accepted.

 ### <a name="overrides"></a>Setting overrides